Last Updated on

 Some of the more affordable security camera brands found in the big box and electronic stores use low-cost imaging chips which have a hard time distinguishing the color red and yellow during daytime recording.
 A 1/4 CCD image chip camera will supplement these colors with different hues of blue and green.
 If the camera system also shows a picture that is not sharp enough to make out the face of a perpetrator than the color of their clothes would be needed to establish if the person in the video is the same person accused of the crime.
 Multiple people on the screen make it even harder to identify someone since their clothing will take on the same color hue as others in the video even if they’re wearing different color clothes.

 It’s rare that defense lawyers use this maneuver but it has been used to throw out surveillance video in certain cases.
 A smart defense lawyer will look to see if the recorded video that was brought in as evidence has a time stamp on it.
 That is the rolling time seen in the corner of security video showing the ongoing time and date in real-time.
 Without a time stamp, the video could have been recorded at another time which in theory, can exonerate an individual based on the established timeline.
 In this case, A defense lawyer will further ask to receive as close to the original copy as possible of the security video available for review because copied video can be manipulated, especially if the video does not show a time stamp.
 Original video from the hard drive or direct thumb drive copy is sometimes called raw video.
 In reality, raw video can be immaterial when there is a time stamp on the video footage because it’s hard to manipulate the video image by cutting and pasting different timelines together without messing with the timeline of the video’s time stamp.

-HD 1080p Security Camera System with self-correcting time stamp, 90 color corrections per second and multiple zoom-in features from any mobile phone or tablet while viewing the security cameras live or during playback.
+Use a Smart Security Camera System with a self-correcting time stamp, 4K options, 90 color corrections per second and multiple zoom-in features from any mobile phone or tablet while viewing the security cameras live or during playback.